beroukhim-lab/RtangentXY/README.md

 Because CBS is an essential intermediate step within PseudoTangent, all segmentation is done within the `run_pseudotangent()` function.

-Both of these workflows will output a DNAcopy object, which can be plotted.
+Both of these workflows will output a list of `DNAcopy` objects, each of which represents the segmentation data from an input tumor sample.

 ## Support